UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 - **ROS2:** Framework for data between nodes i.e. the image filter and camera pipeline, as well as the LiDAR for detecting obstacles.
 - **Donkey Car:** Donkey Simulator is implemented into the ROS2 framework in order for deep-learning of the filtered imaging, allowing for autonomous driving.
 - **VESC:** Controls the car's steering and throttle which is necessary for obstacle avoidance.
+- **OAK-D Camera:** The eyes of our robocar, uses images recorded through the camera using Donkey Car, a model is trained for autonomous runs.
+- **LiDAR:** Another pair of eyes of our robocar, the LiDAR allows for obstacle avoidance by measuring distance and the angle where an object is detected

 ---